 On the pole, I love exercises like the stability ball chopper.
 This will allow you to work through the full movement of the invert to straddle, but with some of your weight supported so you can really focus on perfecting your back engagement before doing it up the pole for real.

-Stay tuned for more pole invert knowledge bombs and a full No Pole Invert workout COMING SOON!
+Stay tuned for more pole invert knowledge bombs – you can check out my No Pole Invert workout right here!

-Want to nail your invert with specific ‘on’ and ‘off the pole’ strength and conditioning progressions that target these key areas?
-Of course you do! 😜 Check out my online No Kick Invert training programme provided through the Pole PT app – with all the support and accountability you need to turn your pole invert daydreams into reality!
+Wanna nail your invert with specific ‘on’ and ‘off the pole’ strength and conditioning progressions that target these key areas?
+Of course you do!
+Check out my book Strength and Conditioning for Pole – it contains all the sports science knowledge and exercises you need to turn your pole invert daydreams into reality!
 Available now in ebook or paperback!